absolute-quantum/cats-blender-plugin/README.md

 ## Changelog

 #### 0.2
 - Added: Armature: More models are now compatible (if not yours doesn't get fixed please send us privately the zipped .blend file)
+- Added: New Material category in the panel Optimization
+- Added: Material: New "Combine Same Materials" button.
+This significantly reduced draw calls on some models
+- Added: Material: New "One Material Texture" button.
+This disables unused texture slots on the same material
 - Changed: Completely reworked eye tracking!
 You can now test how eye tracking will look like
-- Changed: Completely reworked bone translation, it's faster and better now!
+- Changed: Reworked bone translation, it's much faster and better now!
 - Changed: Armature: Now deletes bone groups (they are a color function, nobody's using that)
+- Changed: Armature: Joining meshes now correctly reorders existing vrc shape keys
+- Fixed: A bug where the mouth would open and close in certain positions in VRChat
 - Fixed: A stash full of bugs

 #### 0.1.0